Common Tour Questions

 When do you visit the Smoky Mountains?

-I have visited in both spring and fall.
+I have visited both in spring and fall.
 Both seasons have their pros and cons.

 April is the height of spring.
 Rivers and waterfalls are flowing at peak rates.
 The dogwoods are out and look incredible.
 It is also the peak time for wildflowers.
 We also see lots of black bears and turkeys.
-White-tailed deer are also around but do not have large antlers this time of year.
+White-tailed deer are also around, but do not have large antlers this time of year.

 Maine Coast Trips